0x80/mono-ts/README.md

 - [api](./services/api) A 2nd gen Firebase function (based on Cloud Run) serving as an API endpoint, using Express.
 This package shows how to use [firebase-tools-with-isolate](https://github.com/0x80/firebase-tools-with-isolate) to have the isolation integrated as part of the `firebase deploy` command.
+In addition it illustrates how to use secrets.

 ## Deployment